itmm/visual-crypto/docs/structure.md

 # Used Files
-* What files are used in this project
+* what files are used in this project

 ## Index HTML
-* Main entry to the app
+* main entry to the app

 ```
 @Def(file: ../index.html)